Logan-Estridge/plumed-tools/README.md

 If the need arises, you can change any of the source code for the pip package in the location you cloned the git repository.

+Please read the docs for more info: https://logan-estridge.github.io/plumed-tools/